-- I prefer blocks a little bigger than the size of breeze block (45x22x10cm), going for something the full length of my snow saw (this way you can make then all the same length), half its length wide, and a third of its length thick (so about 60cmx30cmx20cm).
-This size is easy to move and pass around, and makes a wall with dence blocks without any weak layers, plus their smaller size makes it easier to shape the final wall.
+- I prefer blocks a little bigger than the size of breeze block (45x22x10cm), going for something the full length of my snow saw (this way you can make them all the same length), half its length wide, and a third of its length thick (so about 60cmx30cmx20cm).
+This size is easy to move and pass around and makes a wall with dense blocks without any weak layers, plus their smaller size makes it easier to shape the final wall.

-- Quarry along the edge of the wall to give your wall a slight boost in hight, as well as make bricklaying a little easier.
+- Quarry along the edge of the wall to give your wall a slight boost in height, as well as make bricklaying a little easier.

 - Be prepared to move blocks from other locations using a pulk or sleeping mat as a drag sledge.

-- In a big team have one person in charge of digging, one for moving, and one for bricklaying, and keep rotating the team around.
+- In a big team has one person in charge of digging, one for moving, and one for bricklaying, and keep rotating the team around.

 - Digging, rebuilding and tinkering with your snow walls may seem like a pain, but it’s actually a great way to improve your acclimatisation on the mountain, as sitting around is not ideal (plus having a solid wall means you really can relax).